The Bankrate promise

 If you can’t make your car payment, you’ll likely know about that financial reality well before your lender does.
 Instead of waiting for the lender to find out when you miss a payment, be proactive and call the lender to explain your situation.

-In most cases, the lender will be willing to hear you out.
+The lender may be willing to hear you out to avoid the expense of repossession.
 Try to come to a reasonable solution together.
-For example, you can offer more information about exactly what your situation is, when you can make the next payment or what you are able to pay right now.
+For example, you can offer more information about your situation, when you can make the next payment or what you can pay right now.

 Depending on your history with the lender, you might be able to work out a temporary reprieve or rework your loan agreement.
 This is especially true if this is the first time you have ever missed a payment.